ETCLabs/EtcPal/CONTRIBUTING.md

-# Contributing to lwpa
+# Contributing to EtcPal

-Thank you for your interest in contributing to the lwpa project!
+Thank you for your interest in contributing to the EtcPal project!

 ## Pull requests

-The lwpa library is currently in very early development.
+The EtcPal library is currently in early development.
 In order to keep things as stable as possible, we are not accepting pull requests at this time.

 ## Reporting issues